equalframework/equal/README.md

 This mechanism enables eQual to generate an application without writing a single line of code, providing both a user interface and an API that can be connected to any external service.

+## Features

+Beside its revolutionary edge, eQal is a fully-featured framework providing an amazing set of both traditional and innovative features.

+### Low-Code
+:white_check_mark: **Visual Workbench for building Apps**: No-code editor for all components (models, views, routes, menus, workflow).
+:white_check_mark: **Instant APIs Without Code**: Auto-documented controllers with an announcement system.
+:white_check_mark: **Desktop & mobile**: Customizable layout to fit any device screen.
+:white_check_mark: **Views**: Create any view without coding - form, lists, menus, charts, Dashboard.

+### Architecture
+:white_check_mark: **CQRS architecture**: Division of controllers into Action Handlers, Data Providers, and App Providers.
+:white_check_mark: **MVC segregation**: Strict distinction between Models (entites), Views and Controllers.
+:white_check_mark: **Dependency injection**: Inject services into classes, methods, controllers, or functions anywhere.
+:white_check_mark: **Data Adaptation**: Automatically transform received data based on format and context.
+:white_check_mark: **Services Extensibility**: Ability to extend services behavior, and to register custom ones.
+:white_check_mark: **Cascading Configuration**: Overridable settings at different levels (default, global, package).
+:white_check_mark: **I/O as HTTP messages**: Inputs & outputs are handled as text in all contexts (default is 'aplication/json').

+### Entities & ORM
+:white_check_mark: **Model definition**: With support for inheritance, workflows, actions, roles and policies, transitions, and events
+:white_check_mark: **CRUD operations**: Perform create, read, update, and delete operations on individual objects or collections.
+:white_check_mark: **Domains**: Simple array notation for describing any possible boolean condition, either directly or through references.
+:white_check_mark: **Date References**: Enables defining a date relative to another date using specific syntactic notations.
+:white_check_mark: **Explicit typing (Usages)**: Attach any value to a Usage that can be flawlessly adapted (converted) to any other language or environment.

+### Security
+:white_check_mark: **Authentication Management**: HTTP Auth support (JWT) & 3 levels of visibility (public, protected, private)
+:white_check_mark: **Granular access control**: Set permissions of any kind at any level (ACL, RBAC, PBAC, ABAC, ReBAC)
+:white_check_mark: **Security Policies**: Restrict access to a set of users or groups, based on their IP or Schedule.
+:white_check_mark: **Secure**: All the credentials are securely encrypted using bcrypt 448-bits with random salt.

+### Native Features
+:white_check_mark: **Settings values**: Global, group, user, with multilingual support.
+:white_check_mark: **Emails sending**: Send emails via SMTP, either instantly or queued.
+:white_check_mark: **Multi-formats exports**: Export any Controller data in TXT, CSV, or PDF formats.

+### Miscellaneous
+:white_check_mark: **Database**: Ablity to connect to various data source (DBMS), with guidelines to develop your own if needed.
+:white_check_mark: **Multi-user**: Allows concurrency through Optimistic Concurrency Control.
+:white_check_mark: **Multi-lang & Multi-locale support**: Provides multilingual support and regional settings.
+:white_check_mark: **Self-host**: Supports Docker, Kubernetes, AWS EC2, Google Cloud Run, and more.
+:white_check_mark: **Embedded documentation**: Embeds end-user documentation directly in Apps.
+:white_check_mark: **CLI**: Powerful command-line tool to easily discover available controllers and their roles and expected params, as if using an HTTP Rest API.
+:white_check_mark: **Auto-documented Controllers**: Description with parameters along with their types and attributes.
+:white_check_mark: **Logging**: Recording of the history of changes made to entities, including user and date.
+:white_check_mark: **Scheduled tasks**: Execute controllers as scheduled tasks, either recurring or one-time.
+:white_check_mark: **Alerts system**: Allows to manage alerts (notice or error) linked to Controllers, with ability to ignore retry execution.

+### Coding Amenities
+:white_check_mark: **Selectable debug levels and modes**: Report anything, anywhere in the code, with 6 levels and 7 modes.
+:white_check_mark: **Unit testing**: Use AAA (Arrange, Act, Assert) pattern and support for rollback.
+:white_check_mark: **Debug Console**: Search amongst logs, grouped by threads, with keywords, level or mode.

+### Upcoming features
+:black_square_button: **Version control**: Keep track of all versions of any object.
+:black_square_button: **Authentication Policies**: Set the level of required auth (token, password, mfa) based on the context (trust).
+:black_square_button: **Pipelines**: Ability to visually create and edit data flow by chaining controllers together.

 ## Benefits

 **Rock Solid Security** Secure every API endpoint with User Management, Role-Based Access Controls, SSO Authentication, JWT, CORS, and OAuth.